Josip Skoko: International career

 Skoko was a member of the Australia senior team for ten years, from 1997 to 2007.
 He made his debut for Australia against Macedonia in 1997 and was a mainstay of the Socceroos side from then on, participating in two World Cup qualifying campaigns.
 He also represented his country at the Olympics in 2000.

 In November 2005, Skoko came on as a substitute in Australia's playoff victory over Uruguay to qualify for the 2006 FIFA World Cup.
 He also captained a weakened Australian side against Bahrain in an Asian Cup qualifier in 2006.

-On 25 May 2006, Skoko scored a cracking volley from 25m for Australia in a 1-0 friendly victory over Greece in front of 95,103 spectators at the Melbourne Cricket Ground, which he regards as "the most legendary moment of all time".
+On 25 May 2006, Skoko scored a cracking volley from 25m for Australia in a 1–0 friendly victory over Greece in front of 95,103 spectators at the Melbourne Cricket Ground, which he regards as "the most legendary moment of all time".
 He was selected in the squad for the 2006 World Cup in Germany but did not play in any of Australia's four games.

 After being named in the Australian side for a friendly match against Argentina on 11 September 2007, Skoko stated that the game would be his home farewell from international football.
 Skoko ended his international career 51 minutes into the match in Melbourne when he was replaced by midfielder Carl Valeri.

+Personal life

+Josip's sons Noa and Luka Skoko are also professional footballers.